nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Locating expenses by name: `find`

-Finds expenses that have the given keyword in their names.
+Find expenses that have the given keyword in their names.

 * The search is case-sensitive. e.g `grocery` will match `grocery` but not `Grocery`.
 * Only the expense name is searched.